SubiyaCryolite/jds/README.md

 ```

 ## 1.3 Schema Generation
 Starting with version 4 JDS can be set up to create schemas to store unique or append only line records.
-These “JdsTables” pull predefined fields from one or more registered entries.
+These “JdsTables” pull predefined fields from one or more registered entities.
 On save and/or delete these tables will be updated.
 Every JdsTable must be registered to an instance of JdsDb.

 Below is an example of a JdsTable that will persist two specific fields from the Address entity type.
 ```kotlin